ObelusFamily/Anythink-Market-97apy/readme.md

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+Verify that Docker is installed with `docker -v` and `docker-compose -v`, then run `docker-compose up` in the root directory of the repo.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development